udoprog/async-fuse/README.md

 ## Fusing on the stack

-For the first example we'll be fusing the value *on the stack* using [`tokio::pin!`].
+For the first example we'll be fusing the value *on the stack* using [`pin!`].
 We'll also be updating the fuse as it completes with another sleep with a configurable delay.
 Mimicking the behavior of [`Interval`].

 > This is available as the `stack_ticker` example:
 > ```sh